skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 One person had their eyes closed all of the time, or close to all of the time.
 While they had their eyes closed they moved around the space, sometimes this movement was more like a series of stillnesses, other times it was very everyday: like walking, or sitting, or lying.
 Still other times this person might shake or do things that were a little less everyday.
 These movements were sometimes strung together; most of us in this room would call that -- or recognise it as -- contemporary dance, or somatically informed contemporary dance.
 But it was definitely not the kind of contemporary dancing I've seen on "So You Think You Can Dance", or even at bigger Western dance venues around.
 I would say this person looked a little like they were *feeling* or perhaps *sensing*, or searching.
 But I couldn't be sure, and nor do I think we could all agree on this. **Finish the description -- other person what they are doing.**

 Build photos in here.
-So, what we can agree on based on you trusting my description. but here is all that is left for us to look at. how many photos. randomly taken. in some ways its rich material compared with my description -- we see clothing, shapes, the room, positions on the floor, the light, faces, postures, hints of gestures, expressions. but in other ways I'd suggest these images are low-resolution documents from the activity itself. that an enormous quantity of experiential data have not made it from what was in the room, to what you can see here. we certainly can infer some things from these photos, not least of all the movements or actions of Shaun or me.
+So, what we can agree on based on you trusting my description? but here is all that is left for us to look at. how many photos. randomly taken. in some ways its rich material compared with my description -- we see clothing, shapes, the room, positions on the floor, the light, faces, postures, hints of gestures, expressions. but in other ways I'd suggest these images are low-resolution documents from the activity itself. that an enormous quantity of experiential data have not made it from what was in the room, to what you can see here. we certainly can infer some things from these photos, not least of all the movements or actions of Shaun or me.
 We are inferring movement.

 mention something about it not requiring expertise. that anyone could do this. its inordinately simple in form, but vastly open-ended in possible experiential complexity.

-## diversion: embodied knowledge
+## embodied knowledge as a proxy

 >Here, the somatic intelligence is prioritized as the main tool in this research process.
 As one of the forms of the physical intelligence, it is an experiential corporal modality, a form of embodied knowledge that can be described as an increased skill to sense, to perceive and to relate. [@choiniere_somatic/embodiment/technology_2018 p.195]